thumbnail image

 Local lore

-According to local lore, this small barred enclosure located in an alley behind the former eatery on Madison Street was once a holding cell that has been around for almost 200 years.
+According to local lore, this small barred enclosure located in an alley behind Sundown Cattle Company on Madison Street was once a holding cell that has been around for almost 200 years.
 Other stories claim it was an entrance to the basement of the hotel that once stood here.
 Tell us what you think using #DublinGA at @VisitDublinGA on Facebook, Twitter, & Instagram.

 120 E. Madison Street, Dublin, GA 31021